Tax-forfeited land is the result of unpaid property taxes. The process from delinquent taxes to forfeiture is:

 - For a period of time a previous owner can go through the repurchase process. (see Repurchase process section.)

-- Then a classification process takes place to determine whether the land will remain in public ownership and be managed for public benefit, or if it will be returned to private ownership via a public auction.
+- A classification process takes place to determine whether the land will remain in public ownership and be managed for public benefit, or if it will be returned to private ownership via a public auction.
 (See Classification process section.)

 Once decided, lands are offered for sale by a following method: